lsst/qserv/admin/tools/docker/README.txt

+- Run:
+  ./build-docker-img.sh centos_latest
+  to build a Qserv Docker image running on CentOS.
+- Run:
+  ./build-docker-img.sh -h
+  to know more about this tool
-Right way of building a Docker image is available in centos_latest. cmd.example.sh and Dockerfile are here for documentation compatibilty reasons.
+- cmd.example.sh and Dockerfile are here for documentation compatibilty reasons.